 Michael Borshuk

 Michael Borshuk is Associate Professor of African American Literature and Director of the Humanities Center at Texas Tech.
 He is the author of the book Swinging the Vernacular: Jazz and African American Modernist Literature (Routledge, 2006), which won the 2008 President's Book Award for outstanding faculty publication at Texas Tech.
 He has also published widely on African American literature, American modernism, and music.
-His forthcoming projects include a special edited issue on Steely Dan for Rock Music Studies and the edited collection Jazz and American Culture for Cambridge University Press.
+Recent projects include a 2022 special edited issue on Steely Dan for Rock Music Studies and the edited collection Jazz and American Culture for Cambridge University Press.
 For ten years, from 1999 to 2009, he was a regular contributor on jazz for Coda magazine.
 His website is http://michaelborshuk.com.

 Ph.D.
 Alberta